nojimage/cakephp-login-attempts/README.md

 #### `attemptLimit`

-If the num of login failures of the user exceeds `attemptLimit` during `attemptDuration`, the user's login is not permitted.
+If the number of login failures exceeds `attemptLimit` during `attemptDuration`, the user's login is not permitted.

 default: `5`

 #### `attemptDuration`

-If the num of login failures of the user exceeds `attemptLimit` during `attemptDuration`, the user's login is not permitted.
+If the number of login failures exceeds `attemptLimit` during `attemptDuration`, the user's login is not permitted.

 default: `'+5 minutes'`